dbeaudoinfortin/SandBoxSimulator/README.md

 ![Splash](https://github.com/dbeaudoinfortin/SandBoxSimulator/assets/15943629/7698041f-ecb1-420e-bd94-154bf1bdaf4d)

 SandBox Simulator is an educational (and fun!)
-3D physics simulation engine.
+3D rigid body physics simulation engine.
 It lets you play around with different Newtonian physics concepts and visualize them.

 I initially developed this application in 2008 as a fun hobby project.
 My goal was to learn about computational physics, numerical analysis, 3D rendering and ray tracing from the basics.
 For that reason, I chose to write everything from scratch, eventhough plenty of physics libraries existed.
 At that time, I couldn't find any simple GUI-based applications that allowed for the quick visualization of various physical interactions.
 My aim was to enable the user to see results with just a few clicks — no math or coding necessary.
 I recently revived version 4.0, and have implemented many significant updates in version 4.1 to bring it up to date (details below).